-Note: This text was presented at UNESCO Night of Philosophy on 16 November 2018 in Paris.
-A process of manifesto collective writing is scheduled to take place in 2020 on Public Seminar.
-The author invites you to get in touch with her in case you are interested in participating.
+Note: This text was presented at UNESCO Night of Philosophy on 16 November, 2018, in Paris.
+A process of manifesto collective writing is taking place here.

 1. Why anarcha-feminism?

 It has become something of a commonplace to argue that in order to fight the oppression of women, it is necessary to unpack the ways in which different forms of oppression intersect with one another.
 No single factor, be it nature or nurture, economic exploitation or cultural domination, can be said to be the single cause sufficient to explain the multifaceted sources of patriarchy and sexism.
 Intersectionality has consequently become the guiding principle for an increasing number of left-wing feminists, both from the global north and from the global south.
 As a result, there is hardly any publication in the field today that does not engage with the concept of intersectionality — whether to promote it, to criticize it, or simply to position oneself with regards to it.

 Yet, strikingly enough, in all the literature engaging with intersectionality, there is barely any mention of the feminist tradition of the past that has been claiming exactly the same point for a very long time: anarchist feminism, or as I prefer to call it “anarchAfeminism.”
 The latter term has been introduced by social movements trying to feminize the concept, and thereby give visibility to a specifically feminist strand within the anarchist theory and practice.
 This anarchafeminist tradition, which has largely been neglected both in the academia and in public debate more in general, has a particular vital contribution to offer today.